fraenkel-lab/OmicsIntegrator/README.md

 These files will be named first with the outputlabel that you provided (or "result" by default), and then with a phrase identifying which file type it is.

+### forest output

-objective.txt contains information about the algorithm run, including any error messages if there were any during the run.
+- **objective.txt** contains information about the algorithm run, including any error messages if there were any during the run.

-optimalForest.sif contains the optimal network output of the message-passing algorithm (without the dummy node).
+- *optimalForest.sif* contains the optimal network output of the message-passing algorithm (without the dummy node).
 It is a Simple Interaction Format file.
 To see the network, open Cytoscape, and click on File > Import > Network > File..., and then select this file to open.
 Click OK.

-augmentedForest.sif is the same thing, only it includes all the edges in the interactome that exist between nodes in the optimal Forest, even those edges not chosen by the algorithm.
+- *augmentedForest.sif* is the same thing, only it includes all the edges in the interactome that exist between nodes in the optimal Forest, even those edges not chosen by the algorithm.
 Betweenness centrality for all nodes was calculated with this network.

-dummyForest.sif is the same as optimalForest.sif, only it includes the dummy node and all edges connecting to it.
+- *dummyForest.sif* is the same as optimalForest.sif, only it includes the dummy node and all edges connecting to it.
 This file is useful as a sanity check (i.e. are there any singleton nodes in your forest, nodes that are only connected to the network via the dummy node?).

-edgeattributes.tsv is a tab-seperated value file containing information for each edge in the network, such as the weight in the interactome, and the fraction of optimal networks this edge was contained in (this will be 0 or 1 for a standard run, or something in between if the results are merged together,
+- *edgeattributes.tsv* is a tab-seperated value file containing information for each edge in the network, such as the weight in the interactome, and the fraction of optimal networks this edge was contained in (this will be 0 or 1 for a standard run, or something in between if the results are merged together,